btaraku/Longitudinal_TBSS/README.md

 are used to estimate non-linear transformations for each subject, but are applied to all timepoints, to ensure consistent warps for each timepoint.

+Use main.sh to run the entire longitudinal TBSS procedure, which includes co-registraion, single subject template creation, and running of the modified TBSS protocol

 Inspired by the Longitudinal TBSS protocol described in Engvig et al https://onlinelibrary.wiley.com/doi/epdf/10.1002/hbm.21370

-Use main.sh to run the entire longitudinal TBSS procedure